jmonish/Deep-Learning-in-Market-Intelligence---Report-Classification/README.md

-# Deep-Learning-in-Market-Intelligence---Report-Classification
+# Deep-Learning-in-Market-Intelligence
-Classify market research reports into relevant industries using NLP and Deep Learning.
+Classification of market research reports into relevant industries using NLP and Deep Learning.